webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (19‒20s)

-Alright,
+Alright,<br>
 a while back I've researched rewriting Pip's legacy PR linter integration.
 It enforces changelog fragments to be always present in Pull Requests.
 As a result,
 I wrote chronographer app which is about to be used by a few projects in Python ecosystem.

 Here's how its successful outcome report looks!

-If a submitter has added a change fragment in their PR, this page will show them that everything's fine.
+If a submitter has added a change fragment in their PR,<br>
+this page will show them that everything's fine.

 >>>>>